zmalone/chef-web-docs/source/local-development/windows/apply-the-web-application-cookbook-locally/4/_index.md

 ## 4. Verify the result

-If you'd like, you can run `kitchen login` and run through the manual verifcation steps that you performed in the previous tutorial.
+If you'd like, you can connect to your instance and run through the manual verification steps that you performed in the previous tutorial.

-Now verify that everything's working.
-Point your browser on your workstation to the IP address that we assigned to the virtual machine, 192.168.33.33.
+To simply verify that the Customers web application is working, connect to your instance and browse to http://localhost/Products/Customers.
 You'll see this:

 ![the resulting web page](/assets/images/misc/webapp_result_test_kitchen.png)